hopsoft/bighorn/README.md

 __KVN__ *(pronounced kevin)* means __Key Value Notation__.
 It's similar to JSON but is more limited in scope.

-It is used to attach more meaningful data into string fields.
+It is used to store simple data structures as strings.

 #### Rules